HarrietMwanza/AI_Summative_Automate_dclass_Attendance/README.md

 #after it comapares it send results to the "attendace" csv where the names of the attendace are and the time
 #it is a simple application and can be firther modified

+PS: To run the application, click on "RUn" on your vscode and wait for it to load, after the camera flash will come on and scan your face.
+To stop it press "Q"

 Here is a vidoe explaining more: